Why Women’s Carpentry?

 Student and instructor pose during women's basic carpentry course

-That said, if you have experience but don’t have a mastery over safe and ergonomic use of the table saw, chop saw, circular saw, and hand tools, this is also the class for you.
-If you’re interested in bigger projects, especially structural building, we offer an Advanced Women’s Carpentry Class and an All Genders Advanced Class for graduates of the basic class.
-In the advanced class, students learn to build a basic shed or small pole barn.
+That said, if you have experience but don’t have mastery of safe and ergonomic use of the table saw, chop saw, circular saw, and hand tools, this is also the class for you.
+If you’re interested in bigger projects, especially structural building, we offer an Advanced Women’s Carpentry Class for graduates of the basic class.
+In the advanced class, students learn to build a basic shed.
 Anyone who has completed the basic carpentry class will be well prepared for the advanced class.
 Plus, when you sign up for this more advanced class at the same time as the basic class, you get a discount!

 Another building class option, if you really want to dive in deeply, is our Tiny House Building Class.
 This is appropriate for graduates of just the basics class, or basics + advanced.
 If you’re planning to take a series, we recommend starting with basics, then moving on to either advanced or tiny house building, or taking all three.
 It doesn’t make sense to take the basics class after the tiny house class.